LuigiAndrea/Router/README.md

-Angular Route
+Angular Router
 ===

-#### Route Demos
+#### Router Demos
-Various demos about the Angular Route.
+Various demos about the Angular Router.

 Some of the features used in the project: